 Babies and toddlers are required to ride rear facing in the U.S. until the age of 2.
 So if you plan on traveling a long distance with your infant or toddler, an inexpensive baby mirror that straps to the backseat will definitely help ease your mind during the drive.
 You’ll be able to keep your eye on your baby from the front seat, and your baby will have the added enjoyment of looking at herself in the mirror.
 (Babies are little narcissists.
 They love mirrors!)

-One last piece of advice.
+One last piece of unsolicited advice.
 Please do not, under any circumstance, take your baby out of the car seat while the car is in motion.
-It’s tempting, I know, but isn’t worth the risk.
+It’s tempting when they are crying or hungry, believe me I know, but isn’t worth the risk.
 It’s not only extremely dangerous, but it’s also illegal.
-And before any road trip, or better yet, before your little one is born, take your car seat to a fire station or any other location where there are licensed car seat technicians who can make sure it is properly installed.
+I would also recommend before any road trip, or better yet, before your little one is born, take your car seat to a fire station or any other location where there are licensed car seat technicians who can make sure it is properly installed.
 Chances are, it is not.